Chocorean/authmod/README.md

   | wget -qi -
 ```

-3. Now, we configure the authmod.
-Go under the `config` folder and download the cfg template file:
+3. Now, we configure authmod.
+Go under the `config` folder and download the cfg template file (you can also run the server once and the file will be generated):
 ```bash
 # in the config/ folder
 wget https://raw.githubusercontent.com/Chocorean/authmod/master/src/main/resources/authmod.cfg